-The smell of your favorite flower or the sound of a hummingbird are all easy reminders of how beautiful spring and summer are, especially after record-setting low temperatures and a snowy winter season.
-Cumberland Valley's garden shops, farmers markets and home décor stores have everything you need to get your yard, recipes and house ready for the new season.
+The smell of your favorite flower or the sound of a hummingbird are easy reminders of how beautiful spring and summer are, especially after a cold and snowy winter season.
+Cumberland Valley's garden shops, farmers markets, and home décor stores have everything you need to get your yard, recipes, and house ready for the new season.

 Ashcombe Farm & Greenhouses - Ashcombe's expansive greenhouse, garden and floral centers, and produce and food sections are a must-stop for residents and visitors any time of year, but particularly in the warmer months.
 Stock-up on garden supplies, plants, and homemade treats.
-Ashcombe's was recently named one of Today's Garden Center's "Revolutionary 100".
+As an added bonus, Adams County Winery has a wine shop located inside Ashcombe's main building that features all of your Adams County Winery favorites available for tasting and purchasing.
 906 West Grantham Rd, Mechanicsburg

 Highland Gardens - This family-run gardening center recently expanded to a five-acre growing location.
 With over 1,500 kinds of perennials and everything you need to have a successful growing season, stop by Highland Gardens before starting your picturesque outdoor garden.
 423 South 18th St, Camp Hill

-Maplewood Produce and Greenhouses - Maplewood in Shippensburg is a produce market and greenhouse selling vegetables, melons, berries, tree fruit, pumpkins, deli items, preserves, cider, eggs, dairy products, baked goods (Fri. & Sat. only), honey, flowers, herbs, bedding plants, seasonal turkeys, made-to-order hoagies, Christmas trees and bulk foods.
+Maplewood Farm Market - Maplewood in Shippensburg is a produce market and greenhouse selling vegetables, melons, berries, tree fruit, pumpkins, deli items, preserves, cider, eggs, dairy products, baked goods, honey, flowers, herbs, bedding plants, country decor, and bulk foods.
+You will find it all at this one-stop shop, including a small dine-in restaurant, conveniently located off of Interstate 81.
 8564 Old Scotland Rd, Shippensburg

-Stauffer's of Kissel Hill - Stauffer's has a few locations around Central Pennsylvania and many resources to make your outdoor dream décor a reality.
+Stauffers of Kissel Hill - Stauffers has a few locations around Central Pennsylvania and many resources to make your outdoor dream décor a reality.
 The staff will help you design the layout of your inspired home and outdoor concepts.
-Stauffer's also offers free "How To Talks" on great gardening tips.
 51 Gettysburg Pike, Mechanicsburg

-Find more fresh flowers, fruits and vegetables at the collection of farmers markets spread throughout Cumberland Valley.
-View a complete list of farms, markets and wineries.
+Find more fresh flowers, fruits, and vegetables at the collection of farmers markets spread throughout Cumberland Valley.
+View a complete list of farms and markets.
+TIP: Double-check hours of operation.
+Many locations are open seasonally.
 You can also follow the Fresh Picked Fun trip idea for even more delicious goodies.

-Farmers on the Square - Hanover & High Sts, Carlisle; Hours: Wed 3-7 pm
+Farmers on the Square - Hanover & High Sts, Carlisle; Hours: Wednesday 3 pm-7 pm

-Adams-Ricci Farmers Market - Adams-Ricci Community Park, Enola; Hours: 1st & 3rd Thurs of the month from 3-6 pm
+Adams-Ricci Farmers Market - Adams-Ricci Community Park, Enola; Hours: 1st & 3rd Thursday of the month from 3 pm-6 pm

 Whether you have a green thumb or are just starting your first garden, these classes are a great way to learn more about flowers and growing your own food.